-Living in the Northwest Territories is unlike any other location across Canada.
-Residents across the north are welcoming, friendly, we enjoy a relaxed, culturally rich lifestyle and have the most spectacular natural scenery.
+Living in the Northwest Territories is unlike any other place in Canada.
+Residents across the North are welcoming and friendly, and enjoy a relaxed, culturally-rich lifestyle with the most spectacular natural scenery.

 In the NWT, there is always something to keep you busy and there are a myriad of activities to choose from.
 If you enjoy being outdoors there are activities such as cross country skiing, snowmobiling, ice fishing, canoeing, and hiking.
 If you are more of an indoor person, activities for adults and students such as volleyball, soccer, basketball, hockey, figure skating, pottery, quilting and traditional arts and crafts are options in many communities throughout the NWT.

-Here are some quick fun facts about the Northwest Territories:
+Here are some fun facts about the Northwest Territories:

 - The Northwest Territories is home to 44,000 people.

-- According to meteorologists, Yellowknife - the capital of the NWT, enjoys more summertime than any other city in Canada.
+- According to meteorologists, Yellowknife - the capital of the NWT, enjoys more sunshine than any other city in Canada.